Ru5ty0ne/popcorn_cli/README.md

 # API Server

-Currently it using `https://popcorn-ru.tk` but you can change request destenation with `--domain` argument:
+Currently it using `https://movies-api.tk` but you can change request destination with `--domain` or `-d` argument:
 ```
-popcorn --domain https://popcorn-ru.tk movie tt0485947
+popcorn --domain https://movies-api.tk movie tt0485947
 ```